akbartus/WebVR-Reader/README.md

 **2. User + AI generated reading environment (Assisted Mode)** In this mode users are given option to select from two options:
-- They load their 360 photos and then .pdf file and computer vision identifies the photo and loads respective sound.
+* They load their 360 photos and then .pdf file and computer vision identifies the photo and loads respective sound.
 For now there are 4 photo types, which can be identified: city, room, mountain, forest.
 On the back the task is Image Classification (created by using Tensorflow.js + ImageNet + Teachable Machine).
-- They load a pdf file and AI powered algorithm identifies the category it belongs to (based on the first page of a pdf file) and loads respective 360 photo and sound.
+* They load a pdf file and AI powered algorithm identifies the category it belongs to (based on the first page of a pdf file) and loads respective 360 photo and sound.
 The following categories can be identified: computer, sports, biology, fairytale, society, politics, ecology, culture, cuisine, fishing, medicine.
 On the back there is NLP task which is text classification (Zero-Shot Classification API through HuggingFace).
 In addition, there is a possibility to apply weather effects and toggle sound.

 ![mode2](assets/mode2.png)

-**3. Interactive Reading with AI and other tools (Interactive Mode)**
+**3. Interactive Reading with AI and other tools (Interactive Mode)** In this mode the focus is on creation of assistive tools, which improve the reading experience.
+So, as soon as users load their .pdf file, they appear in the default environment with the following elements:
+* **Text to speech.** Does not work in Oculus Browser.
+Enabled on click.
+On the back it uses Web Speech API
+* **Speech to text.** Does not work in Oculus Browser.
+Enabled on click.
+On the back it uses Web Speech API
+* **Keyboard.** Enabled on click
+* **A Wikipedia article summary page.** Enabled if < 3 words are typed.
+Appears to the left of the screen.
+On the back it is powered by Wikijs.
+* **Q & A system.** Enabled if > 3 words are typed in the form of a question.
+Appears to the left of the screen.
+On the back it is powered by Tensorflow.js QA model.
+* **Text summatization.**

 **Web**
 1. Copy the repository to your development environment.